Multifamily and Apartment Property Tax Consulting

 Multifamily assessments often rely on assumptions about rent, vacancy, expenses and cap rates that do not fully reflect how a property is actually performing.
 When those assumptions are off, owners can end up paying taxes on an inflated value.
 PVS reviews the numbers closely to identify where an assessment may overstate market value and where opportunities for reduction may exist.

-Strategic Property Tax Planning for Industrial Firms
+Strategic Property Tax Planning for Multifamily Owners

 For many apartment owners, property taxes are one of the largest ongoing operating expenses affecting overall property performance.
 Managing that cost well takes more than reacting to an assessment once it arrives.